dannierl/Video-Frame-Interpolation/README.md

 ![New framework in Video Frame Interpolation via Adaptive Separable Convolution](./proposal/niklaus_framework2.png)

 This method is improved by reducing the dimension of the kernel, from one 2-dimension matrix K to two 1-dimension vectors, kh and kv, where they can be used to estimate K. Similar to Formular ?, kh and kv could be re-written as k1,h, k2,h and k1,v,  k2,v respectively.
 Since we can rewrite the original formular to calculate I(x, y) to Formular ?, the formular to estimate kernal K is Formular ?.
-In conclusion, the space complexity each kernel will be reduced from O(n^2) to O(2n).
+In conclusion, the space complexity of each kernel will be reduced from O(n^2) to O(2n).

 ![Re-written Formular](./proposal/formula1.png)